Do you love gyros? I adore them. That's why I came up with this Homemade Gyros recipe.

 - In a large bowl, combine all the ingredients and mix thoroughly with your hands.
 Cover the bowl and place in your refrigerator for an hour or two to allow flavors to blend.
 (If you’re making homemade tzatziki sauce, now’s the time!)

-- Preheat oven to 350 degrees F. Spray a metal 9-by-5-inch loaf pan.
+- Preheat oven to 350 degrees F. Then spray a metal 9-by-5-inch loaf pan.
 Then line the pan with aluminum foil for easy meatloaf removal.

-- Remove gyro meatloaf mixture from refrigerator.
+- Remove gyro meatloaf mixture from the refrigerator.
 With your hands thoroughly knead meatloaf mixture once more.
-Then place meat mixture into meatloaf pan and pat down evenly.
+Then place meat mixture into a meatloaf pan and pat down evenly.

-- Serve gyro slices on Flatout Hungry Girl Foldit Flatbread with slices of onion, cucumbers, and tomatoes.
+- Serve gyro slices on Flatout Foldit Flatbread with slices of onion, cucumbers, and tomatoes.
 Add tzatziki sauce and sprinkle on some feta cheese.
-Add Kalmata olives and dolmades on the side for an authentic Greek touch!
+Add Kalamata olives and dolmades on the side for an authentic Greek touch!